MarkMindCkm/obsidian-markmind/README.md

 - relate  mind map node and annotate

 ### How to use pdf annotate
-> You need download pdf js plugin , download this [pdf js plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.7/pdfjs.zip)
+> You need download pdf js plugin , download this [pdf js plugin](https://github.com/MarkMindCkm/obsidian-markmind/releases/download/1.0.7/pdfjs.zip),Open setting tab  to set up pdf plugin path , for example:D:plugins/pdfjs , It is a absolute path

 ### Markdown
 Add yaml to markdown file: